 I had a very late introduction with Sherlock Holmes.
 It was only in 2007 when my husband gave me Sir Conan Doyle's collection of stories entitled "Complete Sherlock Holmes & Other Detective Stories".
 Never before had I known that such a character existed.
-My husband knew was aware that I like action, thriller, spy/detective movies so when I came to India, that was the first book, among other books written by Russian authors, he handed to me to read.
+My husband knew that I like action, thriller, spy/detective movies so when I came to India, that was the first book, among other books written by Russian authors, he handed to me to read.
 From the look of the book, I hesitated.
-My forehead furrows.
+My forehead furrowed.
 Who wouldn't?
 The book is over a thousand pages thick and the font is small.
-But I decided to give it a try, anyway.
+But I decided to give it a try anyway.

 Who Is Sherlock Holmes?

 - a master detective created by Sir Arthur Conan Doyle.

 - known for his deductive reasoning and use of forensic science skills to solve difficult crime problems/cases that the people of Scotland Yard couldn't.

 - lived in 221b Baker Street, London, England.